metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Optional:

-- `aws_elastic_block_store` (Attributes) Represents a Persistent Disk resource in AWS.An AWS EBS disk must exist before mounting to a container.
+- `aws_elastic_block_store` (Attributes) Represents a Persistent Disk resource in AWS.
+An AWS EBS disk must exist before mounting to a container.
 The disk must also be in the same AWS zone as the kubelet.
 An AWS EBS disk can only be mounted as read/write once.
 AWS EBS volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--aws_elastic_block_store))
 - `azure_disk` (Attributes) AzureDisk represents an Azure Data Disk mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--azure_disk))
 - `azure_file` (Attributes) AzureFile represents an Azure File Service mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--azure_file))
 - `cephfs` (Attributes) Represents a Ceph Filesystem mount that lasts the lifetime of a pod Cephfs volumes do not support ownership management or SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--cephfs))
 - `cinder` (Attributes) Represents a cinder volume resource in Openstack.
 A Cinder volume must exist before mounting to a container.
 The volume must also be in the same region as the kubelet.
 Cinder volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--cinder))
-- `config_map` (Attributes) Adapts a ConfigMap into a volume.The contents of the target ConfigMap's Data field will be presented in a volume as files using the keys in the Data field as the file names, unless the items element is populated with specific mappings of keys to paths.
+- `config_map` (Attributes) Adapts a ConfigMap into a volume.
+The contents of the target ConfigMap's Data field will be presented in a volume as files using the keys in the Data field as the file names, unless the items element is populated with specific mappings of keys to paths.
 ConfigMap volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--config_map))
 - `csi` (Attributes) Represents a source location of a volume to mount, managed by an external CSI driver (see [below for nested schema](#nestedatt--spec--template--spec--volumes--csi))
 - `downward_api` (Attributes) DownwardAPIVolumeSource represents a volume containing downward API info.
 Downward API volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--downward_api))
 - `empty_dir` (Attributes) Represents an empty directory for a pod.
 Empty directory volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--empty_dir))